pragma-/pbot/README.md

 * [editing](doc/Registry.md#editing-registry-file) the [`$data_dir/registry`](data/registry) plain-text JSON file

 For more information, see the [Registry documentation.](doc/Registry.md)

+### Live reloading of core modules or data files
+Suppose you edit some PBot source file, be it a core file such as [PBot/Interpreter.pm](PBot/Interpreter.pm) or a Plugin such as [Plugins/Wttr.pm](Plugins/Wttr.pm).
+Or suppose there's a PBot update available.
+Most simple bots would require you to shut down the bot and restart it in order to see the modifications.

+Not PBot! you can simply use the [`refresh`](doc/Admin.md#refresh) command to reload all modified PBot core files and Plugins without bot restart.

+You can also use the [`reload`](doc/Admin.md#reload) command to reload any modified configuration or data files.

 ## Documentation
 See the [PBot documentation](doc) for more information.